 - Review the change after completion to make sure it meets the expectations, and that the incidents caused by this change are within acceptable limits.

-These steps will need to be tweaked based upon organizational requirements, but they provide the backbone for a change management process.
+These steps will need to be tweaked based upon organizational requirements, but they provide the backbone for a change management/control process.

 Implementing Change Management

-Where does one start when looking at change management?
+Where does one start when looking at change management or change control?
 It can be very daunting at the outset, but these steps should help to get you started:

 - Identify people in the organization to be the process owner and change manager.

-- Design the change process.
+- Design the change process/practice.
 Things to think about include:

 - Determine what changes will be standard changes and will receive pre-approval.